spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 For web applications and sites, Spoonium also offers unlimited manual and automated browser testing.
 Read more about our [Browser Sandbox](/docs/test#manual+browser+testing), our [online Selenium Grid](/docs/test#selenium+testing), and our easy integration with [any CI environment](/docs/build#continuous+integration).

-**Example:** Instead of installing, uninstalling, and reinstalling various dependencies onto a test machine, simply pull and run your team's application container, with all dependencies included, from a Spoonium repository.
+**Example:** Instead of installing, uninstalling, and reinstalling various dependencies onto a test machine, you can pull and run your team's application container, with all dependencies included, from a Spoonium repository.

 #### Sysadmins